henryhayes/openmage-ai-profiler/README.md

 ## PHP

-The profiler is intentionally written using a conservative subset of PHP to maximise compatibility.
+The profiler intentionally uses a conservative subset of PHP to maximise compatibility.

-Supported versions:
+Supported runtimes:

 - PHP 5.6
 - PHP 7.0